carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_USE_OPROFILE**:BOOL
   Enable building OProfile JIT support.
 Defaults to OFF.

+**LLVM_PROFDATA_FILE**:PATH
+  Path to a profdata file to pass into clang's -fprofile-instr-use flag.
+This can only be specified if you're building with clang.

 **LLVM_USE_INTEL_JITEVENTS**:BOOL
   Enable building support for Intel JIT Events API.
 Defaults to OFF.